-3.5E Human Relations Director, Public Relations and Communications Director, and Planning Director

-All three of these areas were targeted time and again in the inventory as needing drastic improvement.
-The Resolution Group believes that all three of these functions are so central to the success of world services' function that it would be irresponsible to either leave these tasks solely to the volunteer sector of world services, or to place too small an emphasis on them by bundling these responsibilities into an existing staff member's duties.
+3.5E Human Relations Manager, Public Relations and Communications Manager, and Planning Manager to either leave these tasks solely to the volunteer sector of world services, or to place too small an emphasis on them by bundling these responsibilities into an existing staff member's duties.
 It would be irresponsible of us to leave tasks which are essentially full-time jobs to volunteers for two reasons: first, it is not responsible to leave such important functions to a sometimes unreliable volunteer sector.
-And, second, it is not responsible or prudent to expect any volunteer to perform such time-intensive functions without remuneration.
+And, second, it is not responsible or prudent to expect any volunteer to perform such timeintensive functions without remuneration.